 4.4 Future training requirements will form part of the annual appraisal for every member of staff.

-4.5 The Clerk may suggest additional training any time.
+4.5 The Clerk may suggest additional training at any time.

 4.6 All staff are encouraged to read regular publications such as ‘The Clerk’ and updates from council support services such as SLCC and NALC.